mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/configuration/auto-cleanup-settings/index.md

 KFServing serves models over HTTP(s) using the Knative Serving component.
 When a model is deployed to serving, KFServing creates a set of Knative resources such as `Service`,`Route`, and `Revision`.

-There is always one Knative Service per model deployment, however, the number of Revisions can grow with time because every new deployment (a new model version with a new image name) has its own `Revision`.
+One Knative Service is always available per model deployment, however, the number of Revisions can grow with time because every new deployment (a new model version with a new image name) has its own `Revision`.

 When a new `Revision` is deployed, the older one scales the associated deployment to zero replicas, but it does not delete it.